Skip to main content

 November 2021

-Current use programs—which allow farmers to pay taxes on their land at agricultural value rather than the assessed value for another non-farming use—are an important tool in the farmland preservation toolbox.
-This guide provides an overview of current use policies across the U.S. and identifies opportunities to improve them.
-Read more »
+Current use programs—which generally allow farmers to pay taxes on their land at current (agricultural) value rather than its assessed value for another non-farming use—are an important tool in the farmland preservation toolbox.
+View the guide »

 Report coverReorganizing a Farm Business with Chapter 12 of the Bankruptcy Code: A Brief Guide